Inkunabula font

 For this reasons, I initially thought not to draw from a single specific size, but rather to create a reinterpretation that would stay as close as possible to the originals while harmonizing the contrasts and dimensions of the various glyphs: Flanker Inkunabula.
 I aimed to adopt the forms I found most pleasing or most iconic, based on expert memory of the Inkunabula — a design that remains close to the originals while harmonizing glyph proportions and contrasts.
 The contrasts, overshoots, and heights are now consistent, the weights more uniform throughout the alphabet, and the serifs maintain a more balanced geometry.

-Flanker Inkunabula will soon be available on MyFonts.
+Flanker Inkunabula is available on MyFonts.

 And Inkunabula Nova, a reimagined version with a more modern and legible approach, which will also be available soon on MyFonts.